peterhinch/micropython-async/TUTORIAL.md

 The mechanism works because the device driver (written in C) implements the following methods: `ioctl`, `read`, `write`, `readline` and `close`.
 See section 5.3 for further discussion.

+### 5.1.1 A UART driver example

+The program `auart_hd.py` illustrates a method of communicating with a half duplex device such as one responding to the modem 'AT' command set.
+Half duplex means that the device never sends unsolicited data: its transmissions are always in response to a command from the master.

+The device is emulated, enabling the test to be run on a Pyboard with two wire links.

+The (highly simplified) emulated device responds to any command by sending four lines of data with a pause between each, to simulate slow processing.

+The master sends a command, but does not know in advance how many lines of data will be returned.
+It starts a retriggerable timer, which is retriggered each time a line is received.
+When the timer times out it is assumed that the device has completed transmission, and a list of received lines is returned.

+The case of device failure is also demonstrated.
+This is done by omitting the transmission before awaiting a response.
+After the timeout an empty list is returned.
+See the code comments for more details.

 ###### [Contents](./TUTORIAL.md#contents)